Subscribe to get updates sent to your inbox!

 Especially when the issue or crisis is emotional or tied to people’s core values, loss of trust with your employees, customers and partners is extremely likely and hard to earn back.

 Let’s say, for instance, your company decided to continue with the production of an automobile line – using airbags known to have potential faults – to save on production costs.
 If the faulty airbags led to injuries or deaths that were preventable – the reputation of the company and the trust it once had with its stakeholders may never recover.
+In the case of United, customers took to Twitter and rapidly shared the hashtag #boycottunited.
+Within days this hashtag had over 3.5 million impressions.

 After a corporate crisis, many companies can easily total up the hard costs they were hit with following the turmoil.
 It’s the soft costs that can add up, and potentially never end, as you must continually work to rebuild your company’s reputation, customer loyalty and stakeholder trust.